 One of the best ways to learn to support patrons using Wisconsin's Digital Library is to use it yourself.
 If you are not a personal user of the digital library, set up an account and check out a few ebooks and digital audiobooks.
 Doing this will help you understand where patrons might run into trouble and it will also help you understand the log in, browse, search, holds, and check out processes so you can better help your users.
-If you are able, use Wisconsin's Digital Library in its three versions:
+If you are able, use Wisconsin's Digital Library in its two primary versions:

 Log in, search and browse, place some holds, check out some books, return some books, and explore the Account pages (Loans, Holds, etc.) to experience what patrons of the library experience.

 If you click the little question mark next to the holds information, you'll get further details about that title's status with regards to holds:

 You'll notice that there are three tabs to explore: Description, Details, and Reviews.
 The Details tab will give important information about the title, such as its release date, publisher, file size, and running time (for audiobooks).

 These are some of the most important clues from the catalog as you get started.
 There is so much more to explore and please feel free to do so!